JaywongWang/SST-Tensorflow/README.md

 ### Data Preparation

-I run experiments on *THUMOS14* dataset.

 Please download video data and annotation data from the website [THUMOS14](http://crcv.ucf.edu/THUMOS14/download.html).

 Extract C3D features for non-overlap 16-frame snippets from the 412 videos (212 *val* videos + 200 *test* videos, I found one *val* video missing) for the task of temporal action proposals.
 Put them in *dataset/thumos14/features/*.

-I use *fc6* features in my experiment.
+*fc6* features are used in my experiment.

 Please follow the script *dataset/thumos14/prepare_gt_proposal_data.py* to generate ground-truth proposal data for train/val/test split.